-Against the backdrop of IDF officials' clamor against cuts to the defense budget, Ynet learned that some 400 non-combat soldiers arrived at a water park Tuesday at the expense of the IDF, to a sporting event the cost of which was estimated at tens of thousands of shekels.
+In addition, the scheduled trips of hundreds of soldiers to a water park were also cancelled, on the heels of a Ynet exposé that some 400 non-combat soldiers arrived at the Yamit 2000 water park in Holon Tuesday to a sporting event the cost of which to the IDF was estimated at tens of thousands of shekels.

 - Gantz: Cuts are tough yet we'll persevere

 - IDF takes soldiers on costly sporting event

 On Monday, IDF Chief of Staff Benny Gantz said that the IDF was forced to tighten its belt in light of the cutting of NIS 3 billion (some $800 million) from the defense budget, adding that the army would cut down on troops' training and on combat operations of reserve units.

 On Tuesday morning, however, on-duty soldiers, accompanied by a few officers and NCOs, started a day at the pool, with many a meal and treats – a scenario unlikely to be repeated soon.

 Intelligence Chief Aviv Kochavi ordered to call off all the planned recreational activities for military intelligence units in the foreseeable future.
 Thus, a day of scheduled leisure activities for some 500 soldiers of the 8200 Unit at the Holon water park was cancelled, in a move symbolic of the IDF's coping with the austerity measures imposed upon it by the Treasury.

 The early recalls of regular troops from training are a consequence of Gantz's decision to cancel all reserves operational training in 2013, including four regiments which were called up for the next two weeks.